How to make trendy t-shirts using iron-on vinyl and Cricut. Wear your favorite movie quotes or design from scratch. An easy DIY craft tutorial idea.

 If there is a stubborn spot that just won't adhere, press again and run it over the stubborn spot careful to not melt the carrier sheet.

-Let the iron-on and t-shirt sit until cool to the touch, and slowly peel up on the carrier sheet.
-The iron-on should stay on the t-shirt, leaving the carrier sheet.
 If you come to a part that isn't sticking to the fabric put the carrier sheet back down and go over again with the tip of the iron until it releases.

-Our Crafting Essentials List:
+Crafting Essentials

-- The Cricut Cutting Machine is easily our favorite crafting tool.
+- The Cricut Cutting Machine is easily my favorite crafting tool.
 We use it in so many of our tutorials!

-- These MakerX Crafting Tools are perfect for keeping in the craft room, and are always ready when needed!
+- These MakerX Crafting Tools are perfect for keeping in the craft room and are always ready when needed!

 - This Fiskars Paper Trimmer is easy to use and cuts nicely without frayed edges.

-- These Scotch Precision Scissors cut like a dream and you get multiple pairs in a pack!
+- These Scotch Precision Scissors cut like a dream, and you get multiple pairs in a pack!

 Stephanie